sanger-pathogens/assorted-sub-workflows/qc_isolates/README.md

 ### GTDB-Tk runtime

 - Runtime and memory can be reduced for GTDB-Tk classficiation by specifying the `--temp_file_storage` option with either `/tmp` or `/dev/shm`.
 Writing these files to disk instead of keeping everything in memory reduces peak RAM usage by up to 89% and can improve runtime by up to 10%.
 This often allows the job to run with a smaller memory request, meaning it can start faster on cluster schedulers.
-- If you know the size of your samples you can request a specific temp memory using `--tmp_space <XX>GB`.
+- If you know the size of your samples you can request a specific temp memory using `--temp_space <XX>GB`.
 This lets you reserve a specific amount of temporary memory/disk space.
 Typically you should request < 100 GB, and no more then 1000 GB, as larger requests may cause jobs to remain pending.
 Note that due to a know bug reported in the farm documentation, request half the memory you require as LSF double-accounts /tmp use see [here](https://ssg-confluence.internal.sanger.ac.uk/spaces/FARM/pages/101361225/Useful+LSF+resources#UsefulLSFresources-Resources).

 ### Dependencies